 You can restart your Ubuntu Machine using the reboot command in the command line.
-When you are using Linux Machine like Ubuntu it is most likely you love to use a command line to perform such small tasks.
+When you are using Linux machines like Ubuntu it is most likely you love to use a command line to perform such small tasks.

-But this post not about just a reboot command, we have many things to share that will be beneficial for our readers.
+But this post is not about just a reboot command, we have many things to share that will be beneficial for our readers.

-Why do you even need to restart your OS if it works well without performing such operation?
+Why do you even need to restart your OS if it works well without performing such an operation?

 There are many reasons to do so.
 Like When you update your operating system then it is a must to restart your machine so that it can function well.